openpnp/openpnp/Setup-and-Calibration:-Top-Camera-Setup.md

 # Top Camera Setup

-## General Camera Setup (link to doc)
+## General Camera Setup

-1. Add a New Camera
-2. Set Rotation and Other Transforms
-3. Set Units Per Pixel
-4. Lens Calibration
+Whenever you are adding or configuring a camera, many of the steps are the same.
+See [[General Camera Setup|Setup and Calibration: General Camera Setup]] to get the basics and then return to this page for the steps specific to the Top Camera.

 ## Set Camera Head